What Does Unmanageable Consulting Spend Look Like?

 Spreadsheets work when one person can hold the full picture in their head.
 That ceiling is lower than most people think.

-A company spending $10M on consulting (the threshold where complexity becomes unmanageable) is running something like 100 × £40K engagements and 25 × £150K engagements concurrently.
-Each with different scopes, rates, timelines, and owners across the business.
+A company running 100+ concurrent consulting engagements — perhaps 100 × £40K and 25 × £150K engagements — faces different scopes, rates, timelines, and owners across the business.
 Each tracked (if tracked at all) by a different team in a different spreadsheet.

 At £40M in consulting spend, you're looking at 200–500 active engagements, 30–50 supplier firms, and 5–10 departments buying independently.
 No spreadsheet can track the interactions between those data points — rate comparisons across suppliers, scope changes over time, seniority mix drift, budget burn rates, delivery progress.